Effective Date: June 23, 2020

 9. International transfers

-9.3 Nevertheless, in the case of an inadvertent submission of personal data of an individual within the European Union (which would violate the Website’s Terms and Conditions), Tricida is certified to the US/EU and US/Swiss Privacy Shield program, which you can read about here.
+9.3 Nevertheless, in the case of an inadvertent submission of personal data of an individual within the European Union (which would violate the Site’s Terms and Conditions), Tricida is certified to the US/EU and US/Swiss Privacy Shield program, which you can read about here.

 9.4 If you have questions about transferring data out of the EEA, please contact us and we’ll provide you with more information.